-I just don’t agree with all of it including any of the mass skewed, often tabloid marketing that goes with it.
+I just don’t agree with all of it including often tabloid marketing that goes with it.

 I bet if some FIRE die-hards used my interpretation above, FIWOOT, my theory is this would be a much better, at least more honest depiction of what they are striving for or have already accomplished without some of the sensational marketing surrounding it.